 Inside Key Person Life Insurance

-Candidates for Key Person Life insurance include top salespeople; partners, executives, directors, and other decision-makers; highly visible employees, and employees with unique knowledge or skillsets.
-In deciding whom to insure, the key is for an organization to look at the business and think about which individuals are irreplaceable in the short term.
-It’s important to note that while an employee essentially has no rights or active participation in the policy, the business is legally required to notify him or her of its intent to buy coverage on the employee.
-The business also must provide the employee with details of the policy, and obtain written permission from him or her prior to purchasing it.
-The business can cancel a Key Person Life policy and stop making payments at any time, for any reason, including, of course, if an employee no longer works for the organization.
+Candidates for Key Person Life insurance include top salespeople; partners, executives, directors, and other decision-makers; distinguished employees, and employees with distinct knowledge, experience or skillsets.
+In deciding whom to insure, an organization should examine the business and determine which individuals are irreplaceable in the short term.
+It’s important to understand that although an employee basically has no rights or active participation in the policy, the business must legally notify him or her of its intent to purchase coverage on the employee.
+The business also must provide the employee with policy details, and receive written consent from him or her prior to purchasing coverage.
+The business can cancel a Key Person Life policy and stop making payments at any time, for any reason, including, of course, if an employee no longer is employed by the organization.

-Determining how much coverage to purchase on a key individual involves answering several questions, including: What would happen to the business if a key employee died today?
-Would it be difficult to replace the key employee quickly because of his or her special talents?
-How much specialized knowledge does the key person possess?
+Determining how much coverage to purchase on a key individual involves answering several questions, including: What would happen to the organization if a key employee died today?
+Would it be difficult to quickly replace the key employee because of his or her unique talents?
+How much specialized expertise does the key person possess?
 Additionally, while putting a dollar value on an individual’s life is difficult to do, a business can use the following as a guideline:

 The death benefit has to be financially justified, typically 10x the key employee salary.

 The key employee’s worth in terms of contribution to profits: Multiply this by a factor, such as the number of years or the measure of time it would take to recruit and train a replacement.